python/cpython/Doc/howto/logging-cookbook.rst

 The formatted message *will* be encoded using UTF-8 encoding by ``SysLogHandler``.
-If you follow the above rules, you should be able to produce RFC 5424-compliant messages.
+If you follow the above rules, you should be able to produce :rfc:`5424`-compliant messages.
 If you don't, logging may not complain, but your messages will not be RFC 5424-compliant, and your syslog daemon may complain.